wso2/docs-ei/en/micro-integrator/docs/setup/security/configuring_keystores.md

     !!!
 Note
         You can use a custom location <b>only</b> if you are using an updated version of the Micro Integrator.
 Read the below instructions for details.

-3. Open the `deployment.toml` file add the relevant configurations (as described below).
+3. Open the `deployment.toml` file and add the relevant configurations as described below.

     -   If you are using an [updated](https://updates.docs.wso2.com/en/latest/updates/overview/) Micro Integrator, use the following configuration and change the values.